 Clarifications on Flow Types:

-Record-Triggered Flows: These have Before Save (fast field updates without a second save) and After Save (actions like creating records or sending emails) options.
+Record-Triggered Flows: These include Before Save (fast field updates without a second save) and After Save (actions such as creating records or sending emails) options.

-Orchestration Flows: A type of Record-Triggered Flow for complex, multi-user processes like approvals or onboarding, with custom screens.
+Orchestration Flows: A type of Record-Triggered Flow designed for complex, multi-user processes such as approvals or onboarding, featuring custom screens.

-Auto-Launched Flows: Include flows triggered by code, APIs, or other flows.
-Scheduled Flows are a subset but listed separately due to their scheduling feature.
+Auto-Launched Flows: These are triggered by code, APIs, or other flows.
+Scheduled Flows are a subset but are listed separately because of their scheduling feature.

 Benefits of Salesforce Flows